 Okinawans say this before every meal.
 It means ‘eat until you are 80 percent full.’
 It takes the brain about 20 minutes to communicate to the stomach that it is satisfied, so ‘hara hachi bu’ teaches us to eat until we are no longer hungry, rather than until we are full.
-Slowing down during mealtimes and being mindful of each bite really
+Slow down during mealtimes and be mindful of each bite.

 American writer Dan Buettner found that Blue Zoners have these lifestyle habits in common:

 2. Life has a purpose that is pursued every day.